AlbertPi-Git/Semantic-Recognized-Realtime-Camera-Style-Transfer/README.md

 # Semantic Recognized Real-time Camera Style Transfer

 ## Introduction
 This repository is an extension of Image Recognition course final project, which intends to develop an application that can achieve semantic recognized real-time camera arbitrary multi-style transfer.
-Specifically, we intend to apply different styles to human and background dynamically by utilizing human segmentation technique.
+Specifically, I intend to apply different styles to human and background dynamically by utilizing human segmentation technique.

 ## Reference Repositories
 ### Human Segmentation
 The human segmentation implementation used in this application is borrowed from this repository: [thuyngch/Human-Segmentation-PyTorch](https://github.com/thuyngch/Human-Segmentation-PyTorch#benchmark).
-Speciafically, we adopt ResNet18 backboned UNet to do the segmentation.
+Speciafically, I adopt ResNet18 backboned UNet to do the segmentation.

 ### Real-time Arbitrary Style Transfer
 Three real-time arbitrary style transfer implementations are borrowed from: